mspalti/iiif_dspace_workflows/README.md

 `iiif.image.server = https://digitalcollections.willamette.edu/image-server/cantaloupe-4.1.7/iiif/2/`

-This configuration property is used in the image service definition that is embedded in the IIIF manifest and returned by the DSpace REST API to Mirador:
+This configuration property is used in the image service definition that gets embedded in the IIIF manifest and returned by the DSpace REST API to Mirador:

 ```